vipin-banka/hunk-catalog/README.md

 See sample [here](https://github.com/vipin-banka/hunk-catalog/blob/master/engine/Plugin.Hunk.Catalog.Test/SellableItemEntityImport/SourceProduct.cs).

 **notes**
-* This property should be decorated with Languages attribute and the type argument in property should represent your source product class.
+* This property should be decorated with Languages attribute
+* Type argument in property should represent your source product class.

 #### 3.3 Override method in mapper classes.
 Each mapper class supports a method to map localize content, in your mapper class override this method: